TannerFirl/CUDAatScaleForTheEnterpriseCourseProject/README.md

 make clean build run
 ```

+output.png will contain the sample images overlayed using an alpha filter.

 ## Overlay custom images

 NOTE: the watermark MUST be an RGBA transparent .png file.
 Not all .png files are RGBA transparent.
 I have had luck using [this tool to convert images to RGBA transparent .png files](https://fconvert.com/image/convert-to-png/).
 Select `Depth color: 32 (True color, RGBA, transparent)` and download the converted image.
 For more information regarding types of .png files, click [here](http://www.libpng.org/pub/png/book/chapter08.html#png.ch08.div.5.8).